cortex-js/compute-engine/src/README.md

 ### JSON numbers

-When a number has no extra metadata and is compatible with the JSON representation of numbers, a `number` can be used.
+When a **number** has no extra metadata and is compatible with the JSON representation of numbers, a JSON number can be used.

 Specifically:

-- the number has to fit in a 64-bit float (IEEE 754-2008, about 15 digits of precision)
+- the number has to fit in a 64-bit float (IEEE 754-2008, 52-bit, about 15
+  digits of precision)
 - the number has to be finite (it cannot be `Infinity`, `-Infinity` or `NaN`)

 ### Examples